alanreidt/javascript-fundamentals-note/README.md

 Promise.race, on the other hand, runs as soon as any of the promises is settled and will pass that promise's result or error, accordingly.

 ## Draft

-Type Conversions
-To number conversion.

-`undefined` is converted to `NaN`.

-When converting a string, then spaces from start and end of the string are removed, and if the remaining part can be converted to a number, the number is returned.
-Otherwise, the result would be `NaN`.
-In the case of an empty string, the result would be `0`.

-Comparisons

-Equality operator (==) and other comparisons (< >, <= >=) convert different types to a number type.

-Strict equality operator (===) compares operands without conversion.

-Objects are compared by a reference for both comparison operators.

-The is a special case for a non-strict equality (and only for it) check with `null` and `undefined`: They are equal to each other, but not any other value.

 The function declaration becoming block scoped, if used in strict mode.

 Рекурсия — это функция вызывающая сама себя.